Self-Supervised Representation Learning via Latent Graph Prediction

 \section{Experiments}

 We conduct experiments on both node-level and graph-level self-supervised representation learning tasks with datasets used in two most recent state-of-the-art methods for SSL~\citep{you2020graph, thakoor2021bootstrapped}.
 For graph-level tasks, we follow GraphCL~\citep{you2020graph} to perform evaluations on eight graph classification datasets~\citep{NCI1,proteins,DD,mutag,yanardag2015deep} from TUDataset~\citep{Morris2020tudataset}.
-For node-level tasks, as the citation network datasets~\citep{mccallum2000cora, citeseer, sen2008pubmed} are recognized to be saturated and unreliable for GNN evaluation~\citep{shchur2018pitfalls, thakoor2021bootstrapped}, we follow~\cite{thakoor2021bootstrapped} to include four transductive node classification datasets from~\citep{shchur2018pitfalls}, including Amazon Computers, Amazon Photos from the Amazon Co-purchase Graph~\citep{mcauley2015image}, Coauthor CS, and Coauthor Physics from the Microsoft Academic Graph~\citep{sinha2015overview}.
-We further include three larger scale inductive datasets, PPI, Reddit, and Flickr, for node-level classification used in SUBG-CON~\citep{jiao2020sub}.
+For node-level tasks, as the citation network datasets~\citep{mccallum2000cora, citeseer, sen2008pubmed} are recognized to be saturated and unreliable for GNN evaluation~\citep{shchur2018pitfalls, thakoor2021bootstrapped}, we follow Thakoor et~al.~\yrcite{thakoor2021bootstrapped} to include four transductive node classification datasets from Shchur et~al.~\yrcite{shchur2018pitfalls}, including Amazon Computers, Amazon Photos from the Amazon Co-purchase Graph~\citep{mcauley2015image}, Coauthor CS, and Coauthor Physics from the Microsoft Academic Graph~\citep{sinha2015overview}.
+We further include three larger-scale inductive datasets, PPI, Reddit, and Flickr, for node-level classification used in SUBG-CON~\citep{jiao2020sub}.

-We follow \cite{you2020graph} and \cite{zhu2020deep} for the standard linear evaluation protocols at graph-level and node-level, respectively.
+We follow You et~al.~\yrcite{you2020graph} and Zhu et~al.~\yrcite{zhu2020deep} for the standard linear evaluation protocols at graph-level and node-level, respectively.
 In particular, for both levels, we first train the graph encoder on unlabeled graph datasets with the corresponding self-supervised objective.
 We then compute and freeze the corresponding representations and train a linear classification model on top of the fixed representations with their corresponding labels.
-Linear SVM and the regularized logistic regression are employed as linear classifiers for graph-level datasets and node-level datasets, according to \cite{you2020graph} and \cite{zhu2020deep}, respectively.
+Linear SVM and the regularized logistic regression are employed as linear classifiers for graph-level datasets and node-level datasets, according to You et~al.~\yrcite{you2020graph} and Zhu et~al.~\yrcite{zhu2020deep}, respectively.
 For inductive node-level datasets, the self-supervised training is only performed on graphs in the training datasets whereas the test graphs are unavailable during the self-supervised training.